lgrz/jing/doc/jing.md

 If you find you need support for an operator not in the above list, for example unification `=`, a work around is to wrap the operator into a predicate and import it via the `prolog` declaration described earlier.
+For example in the supporting Prolog code you might have:

+    % wrapper for unification
+    unify(S, T) :- S = T.

+which allows it to be used in Jing:

+    prolog unify: 2;

+    procedure myproc() {
+        if (unify(a, b)) {
+            // ...
+        }
+    }

 ### Concurrency